RubenDillon/tanzu/tap/readme.md

 Obtain where is running ENVOY
       in our example we assume that is running on the following IP Address: 10.220.8.22

+Deploy Harbor using the values that are in this git
+    Create the project tap on Harbor

 Create a namespace called tap-install